History of the Musical Stage

 Although Weber & Fields ended their Broadway partnership in 1904, they reunited eight years later for Hokey Pokey (1912 - 108) with a rather hefty Russell making her final Broadway appearance to join in the shenanigans and reprise "Come Down Ma Evenin' Star."
 She continued to sing in vaudeville until failing health forced her retirement in 1919.
 Both Weber and Fields remained active in show business through the 1930s, reviving their old act for special stage events and a few film appearances.

 Imitators & Legacies

 Lew Fields' greatest and most direct legacy was his children, librettists Herb and Joseph Fields, and lyricist/librettist Dorothy, all of whom would contribute to some of the most important stage and screen musicals of the 20th Century.
-But Lew's partnership with Joe Weber left a theatrical legacy of its own.
-Their biographers put it this way --
+But Lew's partnership with Joe Weber was of genuine historic importance.
+As their biographers put it:

 While homegrown musical comedies entertained New York, a British team initiated a series of shows that caught the imagination of the entire English speaking world.